 Recurve Vs Compound

 Recurve crossbows can be built smaller, lighter and cheaper but need more draw weight to push an arrow as fast as a compound bow.
-Don’t discount recurve bows, they’re making leaps and bounds and closing the gap that compound crossbows once held.
+Don’t discount recurve bows.
+They’re making leaps and bounds, closing the gap that compound crossbows once held.

 - Simpler design means less parts to break and less maintenance